 - In a shelter, motel, vehicle, or campground;

 - In an abandoned building, trailer, or other inadequate accommodations, or

-- Doubled up with friends or relatives because you cannot find or afford housing;
+- Doubled up with friends or relatives due to economic hardship, such as loss of housing or income;

 then your preschool- and school-aged children have certain rights or protections under the McKinney-Vento Homeless Education Assistance Act.
 Your children have the right to: